meineGlock20/ListToTableDisplay/ListToTableDisplay/README.md

 var table = listToTableDisplay.DisplayTable(MyList.Cast<object>().ToList());
 System.Console.WriteLine(table);
 ```
+## Formatting Notes
+- A monospaced font is required for proper table formatting.
+- UTF-8 encoding is required for the modern table format to display correctly.

 ## Customization

 You can customize the table display by setting various properties on the `TableDisplay` object.
 For example, you can change the padding, border style, and header text style: